aphunk/Resume/resume.md

 - Managed work from strategy, scope and deadlines in a fast-paced environment, against shifting priorities

 **DESIGNER + ILLUSTRATOR (*freelance*)** - *Dorothea Coffee* | May 2013 - Present
-- Designed and executed all branding elements and guidelines that are still in use today
--	Responsible for creating all Marketing materials across a variety of mediums and platforms
+- Head responsibility to conceptualize, design and implement all creative graphics projects
+- Provide high quality creative direction to ensure brand consistency
+- Established a holistic brand profile including logo, color schemes, illustration style, typography and signage
+-	Assists in web design, setting up Shopify integration, and creating a good user experience
 - Collaborates with owners to identify new business opportunities and potential partnerships

 **GRAPHIC DESIGNER** - *Project on Family Homelessness* | Dec 2014 - Sep 2015
 - Created logos and marketing materials for 15+ non-profit organizations
+- Created a range of digital projects including responsive websites, landing pages, performance marketing, and social media
 - Executed a complete redesign of the organization's WordPress website
 - Collaborated closely with the Program Director to strategize, design, and create email marketing templates
 <br>